jarcode-foss/glava/README.md

 \* On an XDG compliant Linux or BSD system.
 OSX will use `/Library/glava` and `~/Library/Preferences/glava` instead.

+**Note for `#request setopacity`:** While most users will prefer the faster `xroot` transparency, GLFW 3.3 (unreleased) is needed in order to support the `native` transparency option (older versions still work).
+Arch users can install `glfw-x11-git` from the AUR and recompile GLava for this feature.

 ## To-Do

 **What needs to be done:**